David Gauke: Parliamentary career

 Gauke was elected to the House of Commons at the 2005 general election for Hertfordshire South West following the retirement of Richard Page.
 Gauke won the seat with a majority of 8,473, making his maiden speech on 9 June 2005.
-Between 2005 and 2008, he served as a member of the Procedure Select committee.
+Between 2005 and 2008, he served as a member of the Procedure Select Committee.
 He was a member of the Treasury Select Committee between 2006 and 2007, before joining the Opposition front bench as Shadow Treasury Minister.

 Following his re-election at the 2010 general election, he was appointed Exchequer Secretary to the Treasury.

 In December 2013, Gauke was reported to HM Revenue and Customs after advertising an unpaid six-month "training post" at his constituency office in Rickmansworth, Hertfordshire.

-After four years in the post of Exchequer Secretary to the Treasury, Gauke moved to become the Financial Secretary to the Treasury.
+After four years in the post of Exchequer Secretary to the Treasury, where he was one of the principal architects of austerity, Gauke moved to become the Financial Secretary to the Treasury.

 On 13 July 2016, Gauke was made a member of the Privy Council, giving him the style The Right Honourable.
 The following day, he was appointed Chief Secretary to the Treasury following the appointment of Theresa May to Prime Minister of the United Kingdom.

 On 11 June 2017, Gauke was appointed Secretary of State for Work and Pensions, leaving the Treasury after seven years.

 On 8 January 2018, Gauke succeeded David Lidington as Secretary of State for Justice and Lord Chancellor.
 He is the first solicitor to have held the post.

-On 8 June 2019, following Gauke's "refusal to enact the commitments made in the Conservative manifesto" and his supporting the leadership candidacy of Rory Stewart in favour of persisting with May's withdrawal agreement, his constituency association wrote to all members calling a special meeting for a vote of no-confidence.
+On 8 June 2019, following Gauke's "refusal to enact the commitments made in the Conservative manifesto" and his supporting the leadership candidacy of Rory Stewart in favour of persisting with May's withdrawal agreement, his constituency association wrote to all members calling a special meeting for a vote of no confidence.

 On 20 July 2019, Gauke confirmed to The Sunday Times that he would resign as Secretary of State after Prime Minister's Questions on 24 July 2019, citing that he could not serve Boris Johnson as Prime Minister and run the risk of pursuing a no-deal exit from the European Union.
 Gauke and other similarly minded MPs became known in the media as the "Gaukeward Squad".